kulsumansari/Todo-API/README.md

 }
 ```

->> **Note :** "content" ,"createdAt","updatedAt" are only valid keys for creating task.
+>> **Note :** "content" , "createdAt" , "updatedAt"  are only valid keys for creating task.

->> Upon the creation of new task id will be dynamically assigned and isCompleted is set to false.
+   Upon the creation of new task id will be dynamically assigned and isCompleted is set to false.

 #### /tasks/:id
 * `GET` : Get a task by Id
 * `POST` : Update a task by Id

->> Post request body should be in JSON format.
+    Post request body should be in JSON format.

->> An example of Post request body for creating task is given below:
+    An example of Post request body for creating task is given below:

 ```json
 {
     "content" : " Go to gym",